-Born and raised from Cuban parents means you can speak Spanish, dance salsa, be passionate AF (and stubborn af too), party like a rockstar, but guess what – you were also gifted with TERRIBLE eating habits.
+Born and raised in a Cuban family means you can speak Spanish, dance salsa, party like a rockstar, but also, you were gifted with TERRIBLE eating habits.

 Our daily meals would consist of some kind of protein with sides of:

 - white rice or congri (black beans and rice)

 - salty twice fried plantains (tostones)

 Sometimes all on the same plate at the same time.

 Dessert would consist of slabs of guava and cream cheese and/or a shot of Cuban coffee with espumita (a sugar foam that is basically crack).
 Sounds delicious, huh?
 Trust me, it is and it’s ALL my favorite things to eat ever.